 How Much Do We (or Our Pets) Weigh on Other Planets?

-We first multiplied our weight (or the weight of our pet) by hand, using the decimal that would allow us to see what our weight (or our pet's) would be if we lived on another planet.
-We checked that multiplication with a calculator, and then explored how Excel can perform this simple function.
-Inserting the formula was very easy... once we knew how!
-Ah, but we weren't quite done!
+We first each multiplied our weight (or the weight of our pet) by hand, using the decimal that would allow us to see what our weight (or our pet's) would be if we lived on another planet.
+We each checked that multiplication with a calculator and then explored how Excel could display our planet weight data. ...but we weren't quite done!

-We searched on the Internet for planet clipart.
-Working between our Excel chart and the clipart web site, we inserted images of the planets into the bars of our graphs.
-We learned how to scale the images to fit the bars,reviewed using the Chart Wizard tool, and independently created the graphs using a checklist prepared by Mrs. Dingman.
+We searched the Internet for planet images.
+Working between our Excel chart and the planet images website, we each inserted images of the planets into the bars of our graphs.
+We each learned how to stack and scale the images to fit the bars without stretching or distortion, and independently created the graphs using a checklist prepared by Mrs. Dingman.

 Enjoy these amazing graphs!

 We surveyed our classmates to find out about some of our summer activities.
-We created bar graphs, using Excel, to show the results of our survey.
-We were introduced to the Chart Wizard and learned how this tool can make creating graphs very easy!
-Ahhhh ... but we weren't quite done...
+We created bar graphs, using Excel, to show the results of our survey. ... but we weren't quite done...

-We searched online to find clipart images to insert in the bars of our graphs, complimenting the survey question results we chose to graph.
-We were excellent listeners and carefully followed Mrs. Dingman's oral directions to insert clipart we saved from our Pictures folder and were introduced to another fabulous Excel feature.
-We learned how to stack and scale the images to fit perfectly into the bars of the graph.
+We searched online to find clipart images to insert into the bars of our graphs, complementing the survey question results we chose to display.
+We were excellent listeners and carefully followed Mrs. Dingman's oral directions to insert clipart we saved from our Pictures folder.
+And, we were introduced to another fabulous Excel feature.
+We learned how to stack and scale the images to fit perfectly into the bars of our graphs, to avoid stretching or distorting them.

-We enjoyed using the laptops to begin our graphs and our new Promethean board made following the steps to create our graph very easy!
+We enjoyed using the computers to create our graphs and our new Smartboard made following the steps very easy!

 3.7.5 Technological Devices